-I developed the the 180 Formula to help professional and amateur endurance athletes, as well as everyday health enthusiasts, achieve their fitness goals.
+I developed the the MAF 180 Formula to help professional and amateur endurance athletes, as well as everyday health enthusiasts, achieve their fitness goals.
 I’ve also used these same principles to help others in a wide variety of athletic endeavors, including, football, baseball, tennis, swimming, car-racing, sailing and even hot-air ballooning.
 The same principle always applies — a well-developed aerobic system is the basis for optimal performance.

 This system involves a high volume of low-intensity exercise.
 Not only does this have an effect on muscles at the cellular level, it also increases the body’s ability to burn fat as fuel — yes, even for sprinters — while improving the immune system and reducing the risk of injuries.

 A frequently asked question is whether different heart rates should be used for different sports.
 For example, should the maximum aerobic heart rate, as determined by the 180 Formula, while swimming be different when the same athlete is cycling or running?
 How about walking, or tennis?
 The short answer is no. The 180-Formula holds true for all aerobic training activities.